justincbagley/GaussClust/README.md

 The -p flag specifies the filename of the bgmm 'B' matrix file in the working dir.

-The -c flag specifies the number of components or 'clusters' that will be modeled during regular GMM or bgmm modeling (except see other option available using -n flag above).
+The -c flag specifies the number of components or 'clusters' that will be modeled during regular GMM or bgmm modeling (except see other option available using -r flag above).
 This corresponds to 'k' or the number of columns in 'B', based on definitions in the bgmm documentation.